ve-i-uj/enki/README.md

 </details>

-If a converter is connected to FIXED_DICT and the converter has method annotations, then the generated methods will immediately use the type returned by the converter.
+If a converter is connected to FIXED_DICT and the converter has method annotations, then the generated methods will use the type returned by the converter.

 <br/>
 <details>